BogdanBalaban/BogdanBalaban/README.md

-# 👋 Ciao!
-Sono Bogdan Balaban
+# 👋 Hi there!
+I'm Bogdan Balaban

-🎓 Studente presso l'Istituto Francesco Severi di Padova (Veneto, Italia), indirizzo Informatica.
+🎓 I'm a student at Francesco Severi High School in Padua, Veneto (Italy), specializing in Computer Science.
-💡 Appassionato di tecnologia, programmazione e sviluppo web.
+💡 Passionate about technology, coding, and web development.
-📚 Attualmente sto studiando e praticando diversi linguaggi e tecnologie.
+📚 Currently learning and experimenting with multiple programming languages and technologies.

 ---

-## 💻 Competenze
+## 💻 Skills

-Durante il mio percorso scolastico ho acquisito competenze in:
+Through my education, I've worked with:

 - 🟨 Java
 - 🌐 HTML, CSS, JavaScript
 - 🐍 Python

-Sto continuando ad approfondire questi linguaggi e ad applicarli in progetti scolastici e personali.
+I'm constantly improving my skills and applying them in both school and personal projects.

 ---

-## 🚀 Obiettivi
+## 🚀 Goals

-- Migliorare le mie abilità nella programmazione orientata agli oggetti
+- Improve my object-oriented programming skills
-- Imparare a usare framework moderni come React o Spring Boot
+- Learn modern frameworks like React and Spring Boot
-- Contribuire a progetti open-source su GitHub
+- Contribute to open-source projects on GitHub
-- Creare un portfolio con i miei progetti migliori
+- Build a personal portfolio showcasing my best work

 ---

-## 📫 Contatti
+## 📫 Contact

-- 📍 Padova, Veneto, Italia
+- 📍 Padua, Veneto, Italy
 - ✉️ bogdanbalaban19@gmail.com
-- 🌐 (Portfolio in arrivo!)
+- 🌐 (Portfolio coming soon!)

 ---

-> *"Il codice è poesia, e io sto ancora imparando a scrivere le mie prime righe."*
+> *"Code is poetry, and I'm still learning how to write my first lines."*